jr-robotics/robo-gym/docs/managing_multiple_python_vers.md

 [Here](https://realpython.com/intro-to-pyenv/) there is a great article on pyenv.

-Follow the instructions on the offical pyenv github repository or in the article to install pyenv on your machine.
+We recommend using [pyenv-installer](https://github.com/pyenv/pyenv-installer) to install pyenv on your machine.

 Once pyenv is installed you can check the python versions available with: